Emergence in graphs with near-extreme constraints: Setting and results

+In the analogy between constrained graphs and statistical mechanics, discussed for instance in \cite{PN2}, \cite{St} and \cite{CD}, a large simple graph $G$ contains many edges, which play the role of individual particles, and the number of copies of some subgraph $H$ in $G$, such as triangles, plays the role of the total (potential) energy of $G$.
+A key to understanding emergent phases in both statistical mechanics and constrained graphs is defining an {\em order parameter} \cite{An}, which is a function that is identically zero in one phase but nonzero in another.
+We show its use in Section \ref{OrderParam}.

-This presents a serious obstacle.
-Convex free energies, heavily used in statistical mechanics, have considerable technical power.
-In their absence, we had to develop replacement tools.
-One such tool is the ``\Value'' $W(C)$ that we associate to each column $C$ of a graphon.
-Developing our variational arguments at the level of columns of graphons is a significant advance in our understanding of optimal graphons and therefore typical graphs.
+Unfortunately, with graphs there is no analog of equivalent free energies.
+(This is analyzed in Section \ref{sec:No-ERGM}.)
+This `inequivalence of ensembles' presents a serious obstacle.
+In statistical mechanics free energies provide considerable technical advantages.
+In their absence we had to develop replacement tools.
+One such tool, which we introduce in this paper, is the ``\Value'' $W(C)$ that we associate to each column $C$ of a graphon.

-We note that other important optimization problems suffer from similar nonconvexity complications.
+We note that some important optimization problems also suffer from nonconvexity complications.
 For instance, the form of optimal transport theory developed by Kantorovich and Brenier was based on convex analysis.
-It required significant developments over several years to allow the original nonconvex Monge problem to access that convex analysis.
+It required significant developments over several years to allow the original {\em nonconvex} Monge problem to access that convex analysis.
 (For an introduction to optimal transport see the preface in \cite{San} or chapter 1 in \cite{Mag}).

-Our focus is on the emergence of structure at a large but finite scale due to constraints at a much smaller scale.
-As we prove, typical large graphs have a lot of large scale structure, with vertices self-organizing into several groups that we call ``podes'', and with different podes behaving in different ways.
-This structure is not imposed; it emerges {\bf spontaneously} once we specify the edge and triangle densities.
-This spontaneity is a defining feature of emergence.

-Of course, the emergence of structure in large but finite physical materials is also dramatic, particularly the diversity of solid phases, such as the graphite and diamond phases of carbon.
+The emergence of structure in large but finite physical materials is dramatic, {\em particularly the diversity of solid phases}, such as the graphite and diamond phases of carbon.
+(There are more than 20 distinct solid phases of water.)
 All the richness displayed by the phases of all materials, not just the pure elements but also the huge number of compounds like water and alcohol, is created by the electromagnetic interaction within and between molecules.
 All of inorganic chemistry comes down to the 100 or so different (integer) electric charges of atomic nuclei.